-Intrinsic value, in general, is defined as the fair or inherent value of any asset (whether real or financial), company, its stock, derivatives like options, etc. This term is most prominent in defining the value of a company’s stock.
+Intrinsic value, in general, is defined as the fair or inherent value of any asset, whether real or financial, company, its stock, derivatives like options, etc. This term is most prominent in defining the value of a company’s stock.
 Only God may know the exact intrinsic value of any company because there are innumerable quantitative and qualitative factors that affect the value of a company or its stock.
-Qualitative factors may include all the information like sales, earnings, capital etc. available in financial statements and reports, its customer base, orders on hand, and what not.
-Qualitative factors could be past track record, goodwill, branding, management quality, intellectual capital etc.
+Qualitative factors may include all the information like sales, earnings, capital, etc., available in financial statements and reports, customer base, orders on hand, and whatnot.
+Qualitative factors could be past track record, goodwill, branding, management quality, intellectual capital, etc.

-The intrinsic value of a stock is that perceptional value of the stock which has taken into consideration all the factors whether qualitative or quantitative while valuing the stock.
+The intrinsic value of a stock is the perceptional value of the stock, which has taken into consideration all the factors, whether qualitative or quantitative, while valuing the stock.

 Intrinsic Value vs. Market Value

 Different value investors find out the value of a stock based on their own philosophy or list of factors.
 These investors may have different weightage for different factors.
-For an investor who focuses on quantitative factors will have different risk perception compared to the one whose focus is on qualitative factors.
+An investor who focuses on quantitative factors will have a different risk perception than one whose focus is on qualitative factors.
 The intrinsic value of the stock will be different for both of them.
-Since the market is full of all types of investors, and the market determines the price based on demand and supply.
+Since the market is full of all types of investors, the market determines the price based on demand and supply.
 Therefore, most often than not, you will find intrinsic value different from the market value of a stock.
-There are two such possibilities and the third we have already ruled out.
+There are two such possibilities, and we have already ruled out the third.

 Intrinsic Value > Market Value

-If the intrinsic value of a stock is greater than the market value of the stock, an intrinsic value investor will look at it as an opportunity and buy the stock at its current market value in expectation of gain.
-The investor expects gain because it is believed that the market will keep correcting itself by incorporating more information as and when public.
+Suppose the intrinsic value of a stock is greater than the market value of the stock.
+In that case, an intrinsic value investor will look at it as an opportunity and buy the stock at its current market value in expectation of gain.
+Investor expects gain because they believe that the market will keep correcting itself by incorporating more information as and when public.
 Therefore the market price tends to move towards the intrinsic value.

 Intrinsic Value < Market Value